DCMLab/tchaikovsky_seasons/README.md

 * [Overview](#overview)
 <!-- TOC -->

-# Pyotr Tchaikovsky - The Seasons
+# Pyotr Tchaikovsky - The Seasons (A corpus of annotated scores)

 This corpus of annotated [MuseScore](https://musescore.org) files has been created within the [DCML corpus initiative](https://github.com/DCMLab/dcml_corpora) and employs